chr1st0scli/RainLisp/RainLisp/Docs/quick-start/streams.md

 ## Mapping & Filtering
 As mentioned in the beginning of this section, we can combine the expressive elegance of map and filter operations with infinite sequences using the respective stream-friendly procedures `map-stream` and `filter-stream`.
-These map and filter on demand, as requested and they don't need the whole sequence to be built up front like their list equivalent cousins `map` and `filter`.
+These map and filter on demand, as requested and they don't need the whole sequence to be built up front like their list equivalent cousins `map` and `filter` do.

 Let's see an example of how we can find the 101st integer that is divisable with 7 using filtering.